ARC will be closed F, July 4th & S, July 5th in observation of Independence Day

 Instructor: Torri Thompson

-Caregiver Support: CCSI & The Alzheimer's Association - W, April 2nd, 2 -3 PM Are you a current or past family caregiver?
+Caregiver Support: CCSI & The Alzheimer's Association - W, July 2nd, 2 -3 PM Are you a current or past family caregiver?
 Are you feeling stressed, tired, alone, overwhelmed, and/or burnt out?
 Caregiver support group meetings may be able to help!
 Caregiver support groups offer not only peer support, but resources in our communities, referrals to additional support, possible funding opportunities, and problem solving.
 If you feel you need a listening ear to validate what you’re going through as a caregiver, this support group may be for you!
 Caregiving is not easy and we’re here to help!

-Caregiver Support: Sugar Creek Alzheimer's Special Care Center: T, April 1st, 9:30 AM Sugar Creek in Normal, IL offers a free support group for caregivers that assist in the care of Alzheimer's & Dementia individuals on the first Tuesday of every month at 9:30 AM at the ARC in Normal.
+Caregiver Support: Sugar Creek Alzheimer's Special Care Center: T, July 1st, 9:30 AM Sugar Creek in Normal, IL offers a free support group for caregivers that assist in the care of Alzheimer's & Dementia individuals on the first Tuesday of every month at 9:30 AM at the ARC in Normal.
 Talking points covered include conflict/resolution, self-care for the caregiver, recreation activities, the different stages of disease.

 Grief Support Groups Led by Kevin Copeland, LCSW, Carle Hospice Bereavement Coordinator.
-These programs will meet in person at ARC for the month of April.
+These programs will meet in person at ARC for the month of July.

-Women's Grief Support: W, April 2nd, 12 PM This group is closed to new members.
+Women's Grief Support: W, July 2nd, 12 PM This group is closed to new members.

 For anyone enduring the grieving process who would like to attend a Co-Ed Grief Support Group: